View the FAQs specific to the 2023/24 Season here.

-You can also buy tickets by phone (503-228-1353), at our downtown Portland Ticket Office (909 SW Washington St), or at our customer service table at the hall starting two hours before the concert.
+You can also buy tickets by phone 503-228-1353 or at our customer service table at the hall starting two hours before the concert.

 Print-at-home tickets: Your tickets will arrive via email – all you have to do is print them out before the concert!
+If you have trouble finding your tickets, you can try checking your junk mail folder and adding PAH@orsymphony.org to your address book.
 Will call: Pick up your tickets at the Arlene Schnitzer Concert Hall starting two hours before the concert.
 Mail: Receive your tickets by mail if you order at least one week before the concert.

 The Oregon Symphony is the only authorized seller of Oregon Symphony and Oregon Symphony Presents tickets.
 Tickets obtained via other sources are at the buyer’s own risk.